HHACarvalho/libdb-nodejs/README.md

 }
 ```

+**Returns:** If successful returns the code 200 and an updated JSON Web Token.
+Otherwise, the code 404 and an error message.

+---
+___

 ### Update user role - http://localhost:3000/user - PATCH

 Updates a user's role (only a logged-in user with sufficient permissions may preform this request).

+**Pre-requisites:** A successful login to acquire a JWT and sufficient permissions.

 **Parameters:**